FilmTrix - The Trix to Getting Your Film Prepped and Shot

 Note: Original advertised dates have been changed to the one's listed here.

 Course Meeting Time: 7 - 9:30 pm

-Learning Curve is an alternative adult education and empowerment program expressly committed to improving and elevating the lives and lifestyles of LGBT people and their allies from all over Southern California.
-This is accomplished by presenting a wide array of powerful , educational, enriching and inspirational classes, workshops, seminars, panel discussions, special events, conferences, social networking- and empowerment-groups.
+Learning Curve is an alternative adult education and empowerment program expressly committed to improving and elevating the lives and lifestyles of LGBT people and their friends and allies from all over Southern California.
+This is accomplished by presenting a wide array of powerful, educational, enriching and inspirational courses, workshops, seminars, panel discussions, special events, conferences, social- and empowerment-groups.

 Learning Curve's varous offerings include courses that fall under a large variety of categories, including: Language & Culture, Career Development, Arts & Entertainment, Performance, Creativity & Fun, Dating & Intimacy, Computer Technology, Photography & Video Production, Self-Improvement, Health & Wellness and Wealth & Security.

 Learning Curve is a program of the Los Angeles LGBT Center.
 Everyone is welcome to take part in Learning Curve various course and program offerings regardless of sexual- or gender-identity.
 A part of Learning Curve's mission is to offer high-quality courses for adults, geared toward serving the needs of LGBT people, our friends and allies.